chirag127/TubeSumTalk/p.md

 run();

-Use the web search if any help is needed in the implementation of this browser extension.
-Also use the sequential thinking mcp server wherever possible
+ use the sequential thinking mcp server wherever possible